Spanish Florida: Possession by Britain

 In 1763, Spain traded Florida to Great Britain in exchange for control of Havana, Cuba, and Manila in the Philippines, which had been captured by the British during the Seven Years' War.
 As Britain had defeated France in the war, it took over all of French Louisiana east of the Mississippi River, except for New Orleans.
 Finding this new territory too vast to govern as a single unit, Britain divided the southernmost areas into two territories separated by the Apalachicola River: East Florida (the peninsula) and West Florida (the panhandle).

-Notably, most of the Spanish population departed following the signing of the treaty, with the entirety of St Augustine emigrating to Cuba.
+The Spanish officials, soldiers and settlers departed following the signing of the treaty, with the entirety of St Augustine emigrating to Cuba.

 The British soon began an aggressive recruiting policy to attract colonists to the area, offering free land and backing for export-oriented businesses.
-In 1767, the British moved the northern boundary of West Florida to a line extending from the mouth of the Yazoo River east to the Chattahoochee River (32° 22′ north latitude), consisting of approximately the lower third of the present states of Mississippi and Alabama, including the valuable Natchez District.
+In 1767, the British moved the northern boundary of West Florida to a line extending from the mouth of the Yazoo River east to the Chattahoochee River (32° 28′ north latitude),p 2 consisting of approximately the lower third of the present states of Mississippi and Alabama, including the valuable Natchez District.

 During this time, Creek Indians began to migrate into Florida, leading to the formation of the Seminole tribe.
 The aboriginal peoples of Florida had been devastated by war and disease, and it is thought most of the survivors accompanied the Spanish settlers when they left for other colonies (mostly French) in 1763.
 This left wide expanses of territory open to the Lower Creeks, who had been in conflict with the Upper Creeks of Alabama for years.
 The Seminole originally occupied the wooded areas of northern Florida.
 Under pressure from colonists and the United States Army in the Seminole Wars, they migrated into central and southern Florida, to the Everglades.
 Many of their descendants live in this area today as one of the two federally recognized Seminole tribes in the state.

 Britain retained control over East Florida during the American Revolutionary War, but the Spanish, by that time allied with the French who were at war with Britain, recaptured most of West Florida.
 At the end of the war the Peace of Paris (1783) treaties (between the Kingdoms of Great Britain and Spain) ceded all of East and West Florida to Spanish control, though without specifying the boundaries.